 1. Health Benefits Of Soy Protein

-What I found particularly interesting is that switching from animal protein to soy has been shown to help with lowering the bad LDL cholesterol levels .
+Intriguingly, NIH research shows that switching from animal to soy protein can lower bad LDL cholesterol levels .

-Finally, unlike other plant proteins, soy contains all 9 essential amino acids.
-This may help with muscle recovery and bodybuilding.
+Plus, unlike other plant proteins, soy includes all 9 essential amino acids, supporting muscle recovery and bodybuilding.

 2. Side Effects Of Soy Protein